Cross-Cultural Communication MA

 Our Cross-Cultural Communication Master's programme addresses questions such as:

-We have an international student cohort, with up to 35 countries represented.
+We have a diverse cohort of students from a range of backgrounds, including home and international students.
 This means you'll work regularly with peers from a wide range of national, language and professional backgrounds.
 This will help you to develop your interpersonal and intercultural skills.
 Former students identify this as one of the main strengths of the course.

 You can choose to study Cross-Cultural Communication alongside one of six specialist pathways: